 This minor is housed in the Humanities Center of the College of Social Sciences and Humanities in partnership with the Bouvé College of Health Sciences.

-Interim Director of the Minor:
+Director of the Minor and Initiative

 The Health, Humanities, and Society Initiative works with students to explore new approaches to social and cultural problems in health and healthcare.
 It seeds projects that use the rigorous tools of the humanities and social sciences to address health challenges, focusing especially on the interactions between the digital world and healthcare.
 The core of these projects is cross-disciplinary and intergenerational collaboration and their aim is to improve the relationship between health and our society.
 In this way, the initiative research will build on the humanistic and social science competencies training students acquire in the Health, Humanities, and Society minor, helping them tackle health issues from historical, ethical, narrative, social, and cultural perspectives.
 These research collaborations are not focused solely on clinical settings but on health in all of its forms, including fields like nursing, public health, and global health and topics like race, gender, class, sex, and disability.

 The Health, Humanities, and Society Initiative invites students to apply for funding to use methods from the humanities and social sciences to pursue health-related research.